arjunvynipadath/docs/README.txt

 install one or more MPI stacks.
 Multiple MPI stacks can be installed simultaneously -- they will not conflict with each other.

-There are two MPI stacks included in this release of OFED:
+Three MPI stacks are included in this release of OFED:

-- Ohio State University's MVAPICH 0.9.9 (specifically updated and modified by Mellanox Technologies and Cisco or this release of OFED)
+- MVAPICH 0.9.9
-- Open MPI 1.2.1
+- Open MPI 1.2.2-1
+- MVAPICH2 0.9.8p2

 OFED also includes 4 basic tests that can be run against each MPI
 stack: bandwidth (bw), latency (lt), Intel MPI Benchmark and Presta.
 The tests